darkdaddy/LoABot/README.md

 - Throw the fishing rod on the radom area from the based position where you already set into "Fishing Position"

 Background Mode
 - Run this bot with inactivate state.
-(But if Monitor power or the game screen is fully displayed, it could not work)
+(But if Monitor power-off or the game screen is not fully displayed, it could not work)

 Unlimited Collect Mode
 - Press the G button continuously without disconnection